Home » Head Start » Early Learning

 • Daily activities that include a balance of indoor/outdoor, individual/ group, and active/quiet play.

 • Teachers that will help support your child’s home language and introduce English through planned activities in the daily routine.
-In addition, to build your child’s knowledge of the world outside of the classroom, culturally inclusive activities will be offered.
+In addition, to build your child’s knowledge of the world outside of the classroom, culturally inclusive activities are offered.

-• Teachers that will be observing your child’s development, and during the parent conferences and home visits having the opportunity to discuss your child’s growth in all of the developmental areas with your child’s teacher.
+• Teachers observe your child’s development, and during the parent conferences and home visits, families have the opportunity to discuss their child’s growth across each developmental area.
 Together you will develop goals for your child.

 • Outdoor environments that promote a variety of skills for the children.

-• Healthy age appropriate meals for Breakfast, Lunch and snack.
+• Healthy age-appropriate meals for breakfast, lunch and a snack.
 Menus for these meals are posted in all the classrooms.

-• Monthly parent committee meetings where families have the eligibility to run for a seat on the parent committee.
+• Monthly parent committee meetings where families are invited to run for a seat on the parent committee.